rechsteiner/void/README.md

 # VOID

 A toy, code-driven space game to explore the great void.
-Built in Rust with a custom entity-component system and scripting interpreter, players program their spacecraft using a purpose-built language to navigate through space.
+Built in Rust with a custom entity-component system and its own interpreter, players navigate through space using a custom programming language.

 <img width="1579" height="936" alt="Screenshot 2025-07-26 at 16 12 13" src="https://github.com/user-attachments/assets/44f694bf-c006-4024-803d-1a03a091b1af" />